course page main image

 Essential requirements

-You will normally be expected to hold either a first degree lower second class (2.2) or above, or an equivalent professional qualification and have had a minimum of two years experience as a qualified practitioner.
+Applicants will normally be expected to have a 2:2 honours degree, or an equivalent professional qualification, and have had a minimum of two years experience as a qualified practitioner.

 The majority of applicants will be radiographers, midwives, doctors and nurses.
 However we will consider applicants with health based or science degrees providing that they are able to obtain a clinical placement.